Endpoints

 Queries

 Clients shall not build query strings.
-Instead they post a JSON object to a HypermediaAction and receive the URI to the desired query result in the Location header.
+Instead they post a JSON object to an action and receive the URI to the desired query result in the Location header.

 {